Huntsmanlab/scRNAseq-workflow/README.md

 # scRNAseq-workflow

-> This repository contains the code used by the Huntsman Lab at BCCRC for single cell RNA sequencing analysis.
+> This repository contains the code used by the Huntsman Lab at BCCRC for single cell RNA sequencing analysis from 10x experiments.

 **The steps of the pipeline are as follows:**
-- make a SingleCellExperiment object from raw counts data
+1. Make a SingleCellExperiment object from filtered counts
-- perform quality control to filter cells with low reads and/or high mitochondrial content
+2. Perform quality control to further filter cells with low reads and/or high mitochondrial content
-- log normalization
+3. Log normalize
-- dimensionality reduction (tSNE and UMAP)
+4. Do dimensionality reduction (tSNE and UMAP)
-- unsupervised clustering
+5. Perform unsupervised clustering
-- batch correction and integration, if needed
+6. Do Batch correction and integration, if needed
-- DGE analysis
+7. Calculate the differentially expressed genes and visualize the analysis

 For workflow management, we use Snakemake.
 For details on how to install and use it, refer <a href="https://snakemake.readthedocs.io/en/stable/" target="_blank">here</a>.
 More detailed instructions on how to run the pipeline through Snakemake are given in the Snakefile, and in the snakefile help document as well.